optimatorlab/general/manual_install.md

 5. Dronekit
 6. Cesium (master and 3d-tiles branches)
 7. jMAVsim
+8. QGroundControl (allows loading firmware onto the UAVs)
-8. Speech Recognition and Text-to-Speech
+9. Speech Recognition and Text-to-Speech

 ## 0) These are nice to have on your machine: